renna-sab/drupal-project/README.md

 ### Supported Modules & Themes

-The staging server only applies TUF protection to the 150 most popular Drupal modules themes.
+The staging server only applies TUF protection to the 150 most popular Drupal modules and themes.
 You'll get nasty-looking errors if you try to install or update anything that's not on this list:

 * address
 * addtoany